GabMartino/TransformerForDummies/README.md

 So,
 ### ***<center>Yes, the encoder and decoder sequences can have different lenghts, in this case the output of the decoder will have the same decoder's sequence lenght. </center>***

-From a practical point of view, I've never seen an implementation with different lenghts, because it's more annoying to implement and because it mostly has no sense to do it.
+From a practical point of view though, I've never seen an implementation with different lenghts, because it's more annoying to implement and because it mostly has no sense to do it.
 The only reason in which I could implement different lenghts encoder-decoder is when the lenghts of the sentences in the dataset are strongly different in the distribution between the source and target languages (assuming a translation task), in this case maybe I could have a speed up in the computation.

-### ***<center>In the case we want to the use (as often done) the same sequence lenght for both encoder and decoder, you probably will need a padding mask anyway, also in the case of batch size = 1.</center>***
+### ***<center>In the case we want to use (as often done) the same sequence lenght for both encoder and decoder, you probably will need a padding mask anyway, also in the case of batch size = 1.</center>***

+Recap:
+- Batch Size = 1 and implemented Different encoder-decoder sequence lenghts: No Padding mask;
+- Batch Size = 1 and implemented only one sequence lenght: Probably the Padding mask is needed;
+- Batch Size > 1 : Padding Mask always necessary;
+- Insights: If the different sequence lenghts possibility is implemented, possible speed up during training in batches with varying sequence lenght.
+(Most of the time only annoying to implement)

 ### 3) Ok, but the Transformer has 3 attention blocks in which one I should insert the padding mask?